Codesai/practice_program_ts_audiense/26-flowapowa-b/README.md

 ## Goals

+1. Change `PriceProvider` interface to have the method `getPrice(elementId: ElementId): Price;` instead of `getPrice(elementId: ElementId): number;`.
+Do this change without breaking the tests in any moment.

-1. Introduce an experiment to test in production that both implementations do the same.
+2. Introduce an experiment to test in production that both implementations of `PricesManager` do the same.
+   The experiment should be transparent to the clients of the `PricesManager` interface (you can't change any code in `appplication` to run this experiment).

-2. Remove the old implementation from the code base.
+3. Remove the old implementation of `PricesManager` from the code base.

 ## Reference documents